-2.52.1 The Person having management responsibility for the overall operation of the Enterprise or Facility, or a management contract; or
+- 2.51.1 The Person having management responsibility for the overall operation of the Enterprise or Facility, or a management contract; or - 2.51.2 Any Person who has authority to: - (1) Hire and fire employees; or - (2) Set up working policy for the Gaming Operation; or - 2.51.3 The Chief Financial Officer or other Person who has financial management responsibility. - 2.53 "Progressive Gaming" means any game in which a cash prize which, not being won by any player during any game, is retained and further monetarily enhanced by the Licensee or eligible organization, and offered as a prize to players in the next game. - 2.54 "Pull-tabs, Punchboards and Tip Jars" means a form of Gaming in which preprinted cards utilizing symbols or numbers in random order which are uncovered by random choice in expectation of cash prizes if prescribed combinations of symbols and numbers are revealed. - 2.55 "Raffle" means a form of Gaming in which each player buys a ticket for a chance to win a prize with the winner determined by a random method.
+"Raffle" does not include a slot machine. - 2.56 "Rancheria" means lands defined as "Indian Lands" herein. - 2.57 "State" means the State of California. - 2.58 "State Gaming Agency" means the entity of the State pursuant to the Gambling Control Act, pursuant to Division 8 of the Business and Professions Code, Chapter 5, Sec.
+19800 et. seq. - 2.59 "State Gaming Facility Compliance Agent" means the Person appointed pursuant to Section 6.4.2(d) of the Compact. - 2.60 "Tribal Commission" means the Tribal Gaming Commission described in Section 4 of Title I of this Code. - 2.61 "Tribal Court" means the Court, if and when created under the Tribe's Constitution, or in the alternative, by the Business Committee until such Tribal Court is created. - 2.62 "Tribe" means the Alturas Indian Rancheria.

-- 2.52.2 Any Person who has authority to: - (1) Hire and fire employees; or - (2) Set up working policy for the Gaming Operation; or - 2.51.3 The Chief Financial Officer or other Person who has financial management responsibility. - 2.53 "Progressive Gaming" means any game in which a cash prize which, not being won by any player during any game, is retained and further monetarily enhanced by the Licensee or eligible organization, and offered as a prize to players in the next game. - 2.54 "Pull-tabs, Punchboards and Tip Jars" means a form of Gaming in which preprinted cards utilizing symbols or numbers in random order which are uncovered by random choice in expectation of cash prizes if prescribed combinations of symbols and numbers are revealed. - 2.55 "Raffle" means a form of Gaming in which each player buys a ticket for a chance to win a prize with the winner determined by a random method.
-"Raffle" does not include a slot machine. - 2.56 "Reservation" means lands defined as "Indian Lands" herein. - 2.57 "State" means the State of California. - 2.58 "State Gaming Agency" means the entity of the State pursuant to the Gambling Control Act, pursuant to Division 8 of the Business and Professions Code, Chapter 5, Sec.
-19800 et. seq. - 2.59 "State Gaming Facility Compliance Agent" means the Person appointed pursuant to Section 6.4.2(d) of the Compact. - 2.60 "Tribal Court" means the Court created, if and when created by the Tribe's Constitution, or in the alternative, the Executive Committee until such Tribal Court is created. - 2.61 "Tribe" means the Elem Indian Colony of Pomo Indians. - 2.62 "Wager" means the initial bet made in any game.
+2.63 "Wager" means the initial bet made in any game.